 Many of us rely on this caffeinated beverage to wake us up in the morning and give us the energy we need to cruise through the day.
-But few of us probably realize that, in addition to supplying a pick-me-up, coffee provides us with a slew of health benefits.
+But few of us probably realize that coffee has a slew of health benefits.

-The average cup of joe is also rich in polyphenolic antioxidants, which may help protect against several common illnesses, such as cancer, cardiovascular diseases, inflammation, type 2 diabetes, neurodegenerative diseases and metabolic syndrome diseases, according to a study published in the journal Neural Regeneration Research in November 2015.
+The average cup of joe is also brimming with polyphenolic antioxidants, which may help protect against illnesses such as cancer, cardiovascular diseases, inflammation, type 2 diabetes, neurodegenerative diseases and metabolic syndrome diseases, according to a November 2015 study in Neural Regeneration Research.

-Drinking coffee may also aid in weight loss, according to a June 2019 study published in the journal Nature.
-Researchers found that drinking the bean brew stimulated body temperature, activating something called "brown fat," which plays a key role in how fast we're able to burn calories.
+Coffee may also aid in weight loss, according to a June 2019 study in Nature.
+Drinking the bean brew stimulates body temperature, activating something called "brown fat," which plays a role in how fast we're able to burn calories.

 All this is likely music to coffee-lovers' ears.
 But the bad news?
 You may be making a few critical missteps in preparing your cup of java that are preventing you from reaping the full health benefits.

-Whether you buy your coffee from your favorite corner shop or make it at home, here are nine mistakes you should avoid when it comes to the healthiest way to drink coffee.
+Whether you buy it from your favorite corner shop or make it at home, here are 10 mistakes you should avoid when it comes to the healthiest way to drink coffee.

 Coffee beans contain the highest amount of antioxidants when they are whole and fresh.
 Although it's easier not to have to grind the beans yourself, you may be skimping out on some major health benefits.

-Not only does sugar contribute empty calories to your beverage, but it can also have myriad negative affects on the body, including tooth decay, an increase in inflammation and weight gain, according to the Mayo Clinic.
+Not only does sugar contribute empty calories to your beverage, but it can also have myriad negative affects on the body, including tooth decay, an increase in inflammation and weight gain, per Harvard Health Publishing.

-Though artificial sweeteners can be a better choice for diabetics, they come with their own set of health disadvantages, such as unwanted changes to the microbiome (the healthy bacteria in your gut), says Largeman-Roth.
+Though artificial sweeteners can be a better choice for those with diabetes, they come with their own set of health disadvantages, such as unwanted changes to the microbiome (the healthy bacteria in your gut), Largeman-Roth says.

-Most Americans order their coffee with a heaping helping of creamer.
-While a tiny splash won't negate all of the benefits coffee can provide, any more than that will turn an innocent cup into a calorie bomb offering little nutritional value, explains Christen Cupples Cooper, EdD, RDN, assistant professor and founding director of the Nutrition and Dietetics Program at the College of Health Professions at Pace University.
+Most Americans order their cup with a heaping helping of coffee creamer.
+While a tiny splash won't negate all the benefits coffee can provide, any more than that will turn an innocent cup into a calorie bomb offering little nutritional value, says Christen Cupples Cooper, EdD, RDN, assistant professor and founding director of the Nutrition and Dietetics Program at the College of Health Professions at Pace University.

 The fix: Her recommendation?
 For a healthy coffee, keep accoutrements as simple as possible (think: a splash of low-fat milk or unsweetened almond milk).

 With so many add-ons available at most coffee spots, it's easy to find yourself ordering what sounds eerily similar to an ice cream sundae, complete with syrups, whipped cream and even sprinkles.